No matter what age or fitness background you are, heading to the gym can be an overwhelming, and even intimidating task.

 If you’re hitting the gym three days a week, this means that over the course of two months, you’ll know how to set up nearly every machine in there.
 By this time, you’ll understand the basics of different movements and how to perform them safely, and properly!

-2. Hire a trainer for 1-2 sessions to learn new exercises and to check your technique.
+Gym Tip #2: Hire a trainer to learn new exercises and improve technique

 Don’t think of a personal trainer as someone you’ll be stuck with for 30+ sessions.
 Most actually look for opportunities to help newbies learn proper gym tips and techniques.
 Why?
 Because they know that it’s a fantastic chance to help someone get into fitness, discover things about themselves, and get stronger and fitter!